joe-dorward/word-to-dita-xml/Outline Topics/readme.md

-The VBA function ``Get_Topic_Header()`` returns a string containing the customised header-text of a DITA XML **TOPIC** topic.
-It is easily extendable to return the customised header-text of an DITA XML topic-type.
+The VBA function ``Get_Topic_Header()`` returns a string containing the customised header-text of a DITA XML **TOPIC** topic-type.
+It is easily extendable to return the customised header-text of any DITA XML topic-type.

 <table border="0">
   <tr>